Grant Awards

 Project: Guided Pathways for First Year Orientations

-Result: First Year Orientation was redesigned using Guided Pathways model to assist entering students to prepare for classes, adjust to college life, find a career pathway, and know about services.
-Approximately 1,400 students attended orientation at all campuses.
-Final report will be provided June 2024.
+Result: First Year Orientation was redesigned using Guided Pathways model to assist entering students to prepare for classes, learn about services, adjust to college life, and select a career pathway.
+More than 2,000 students attended orientation sessions.
+Future analysis will determine whether the new model supports students success.

 Elizabethtown Community and Technical College Foundation